Torneko's Great Adventure: Release

+Dragon Quest Heroes: Torneko's Mystery Dungeon -Classic HD-

+On September 9, 2026, after 33 years of being available only on Super Famicom and exclusively in Japan, and missed a potential English release confirmed by the prototype, a remaster of the game was announced during a Nintendo Direct, then released on the same day as its announcement.

+The remaster features some new elements never introduced in the Mystery Dungeon franchise such as a difficulty slider, but also returning features such as a detailed description of monsters and a livestream mode; although only available as a DLC, which were originally from Shiren the Wanderer: The Mystery Dungeon of Serpentcoil Island.
+Other features include a 2.5D gameplay similar to Torneko: The Last Hope, with enhanced visuals and lightning effects, an official English translation, orchestrated music sourced from Suite Torneko's Great Adventure: Musical Chemistry for some cases, and new cutscenes based on a paper animation instead of a clay animation, like the original game's advertisement or Torneko: The Last Hope.
+They were made by Naoki Ikushima, who has also worked on Dragon Quest III HD-2D Remake and Dragon Quest I&II HD-2D Remake.

 Reception

+Torneko's Great Adventure received generally favorable reviews by critics in Japan.
+However, its remaster received mixed reviews according to review aggregator website Metacritic.
+Most of its critics come from a sluggish gameplay in its release.

 In Famitsu magazine, three of the four reviewers complimented the addictive nature of the game, with one reviewer saying "it's been a while since I've been so absorbed in a game."
 The reviewers commented that they found the game easy to get involved with as it had similar gameplay elements of the popular Dragon Quest game series.
 One reviewer wrote that if it was not so related to Dragon Quest, they might not have been as interested.
 Another reviewer said that an audience expecting regular RPG-styled combat would be disappointed.
 One reviewer described it as a "rip-off" Rogue (1980) with "zero originality" but that it was also as fun as the original game.

 Two of the reviewers in Famitsu declared Torneko's Great Adventure the best release of the week in their September 24, 1993 issue.

-In November 12, 1993, Famitsu magazine's Reader Cross Review gave the game an 8 out of 10 and it earned the Gold Hall of Fame.
+On November 12, 1993, Famitsu magazine's Reader Cross Review gave the game an 8 out of 10 and it earned the Gold Hall of Fame.
 It won the Grand Prize at the 1993 Japan Software Awards.
 In 2006, the game was voted number 78 by the readers of Famitsu magazine in its top 100 games of all time.
 Although it has sold less than the Dragon Quests mainline titles, the success behind its sales is due to its crossover with the latter, which is a cultural phenomenon in Japan.
 Eventually, the game reached over 800,000 copies sold in its lifetime.

 The game spawned the Mystery Dungeon series and two sequels starring Torneko, Torneko: The Last Hope in 1999 and Torneko's Great Adventure 3 in 2002.